d-smit/sentinel2-deep-learning/README.md

 ![](/notes/s2_patchcnn.png)
 ![](/notes/s2_patchtables.png)

 The model was trained on up to 400,000 patches taken from the AOI.
 The patch-size ranged from 3x3 to 61x61, with the two top-performing models kept.
 We then wanted to predict over the entire scene.
 In ```test_patches.py``` we partition our AOI into overlapping tiles.
-This allows us to make a prediction for the entire image, shown below for a CNN trained on 7x7 patches:
+This allows us to make a prediction for the entire image, shown below for a CNN trained on 7x7 patches.

+### Predictions

 ![](/notes/s2_patchpreds1.png)